New generalisation of Jacobi's derivative formula: Examples of the Schottky relations

-With the help of results proposed in the present paper the standard Schottky's relation can be obtained in arbitrary genus.
+With the help of results proposed in the present paper the standard Schottky relation can be obtained in an arbitrary genus.
 In particular, in genus $5$ let $\I_0 = \{6,8,9,10,11\}$, $\K=\{6,9,10,11\}$ and $A_1$, $A_2$, $A_3$ be as above, that is